 Profits Tax Return and Supplementary Form to Profits Tax Return

-If you carry on a trade, profession or business in form of a corporation, partnership business or if a non-resident person is chargeable to profits tax in your name, you should complete the Profits Tax return and any required supplementary forms and file to the Inland Revenue Department (IRD) by the due date.
-This article will give you details on Profits Tax returns and the supplementary forms.
+If you carry on a trade, profession or business in form of a corporation, partnership business or if a non-resident person is chargeable to profits tax in your name, you should complete the Profits Tax Return and any required supplementary forms and file to the Inland Revenue Department (IRD) by the due date.
+This article will give you details on Profits Tax Returns and the supplementary forms.

 Types of Profits Tax Returns

-Below are the supplementary forms to Profits Tax returns for download:
+Below are the supplementary forms to Profits Tax Returns for download:

 For year of assessment 2018/19 onwards